 While for the last decade, the Middle East, like the rest of the world, was flooded by technology gadgets and plagued by lack of time and patience, these grape leaves parties became somehow extinct, as well as the values associated with them.

 Nowadays, working women tend to entrust their retired parents with this assignment or they would order their pre-rolled grape leaves from a trusted home-based food caterer.

 This recipe of stuffed grape leaves is a variant of the original one made with rice and meat.
 Mine is by far atypical and revolutionary.
-At some point in my life, I realized that I tried enough variants of this dish, good and bad, which qualifies me to concoct my signature one.
+At some point in my life, I realized that I tried enough variants of this dish, good and bad, which qualifies me for concocting my signature one.

-I chose to stuff mine with bulgur and ground chicken mixed with aromatic herbs and gently simmer it in a homemade bone broth seasoned and infused with a generous array of spices and herbs.
+I chose to fill mine with bulgur and ground chicken mixed with aromatic herbs, and gently simmer it in a homemade bone broth seasoned and infused with a variety of vegetables, spices, and herbs.

 Despite what my mom thinks of my cross-cultural recipe, I reiterate modestly that I am fond of my rendition and I won’t trade it for any other.
 Mine comes out perfectly juicy, lemony, deeply seasoned, feather-light, most importantly healthier and guilt-free.

 The labor-intensive dish has a wide appeal for ostensible reasons.
 The paper-thin briny grape leaves encase a juicy traditional mix of rice and meat, either beef or lamb or only rice.
 The stuffing is traditionally spiked by an assortment of pungent spices such as cardamom, cumin, allspice, and cinnamon.

 After the leaves are stuffed, they are snuggly lined in circular layers in a round deep pan.
 Garlic gloves are scattered among the layers to infuse the broth, which is added as the last step, with its precious essential aroma and astringent taste.

 The energy and time that go into the stuffing and rolling grape leaves is a labor of love served to those who well-deserve it.